nallen05/old-norse/README.md

 Based on our observation, TUI applications can achieve this by managing the following bottlenecks:
 1. Efficient diff-based screen updates - provided by SKALD
 2. Immediate response to user input - provided by FLOKKR
-3. Get slow DB queries & cloud API calls out of main loop - There is a roadmap plan to add a new flokkr form for async io.
-Until then, this must be managed by the user.
+3. Get slow DB queries & cloud API calls out of main loop - Currently must be managed by the user.
+But there is a roadmap plan to add a new flokkr form to support async io.
 4. Strategic scheduling of GC pauses -  Must be managed by the user.
 (Note: bifrost/skald do produce GC pressure when running.
 There is a roadmap plan to reduce it over time.)
 5. When deploying remotely, deploy in-region - must be managed by the user.

 ## (3) Develop in an hour.
 Deploy anywhere.

-The goal is to think of an idea, implement it quickly, then get it in front of real users for feedback.
+The goal is to think of an idea, implement it quickly, then get it in front of other people for feedback right away.

 Focus on rapid development
 - 1:1 mapping between back-end SBCL program & client session